gjbkz/esifycss/README.md

 Options:
-  -V, --version         output the version number --helper <path>       A path to the helper script.
+  -V, --version         output the version number --helper <path>       A path where the helper script will be output.
+You can't use --helper with --css.
+  --css <path>          A path where the css will be output.
+You can't use --css with --helper.
+  --ext <ext>           An extension of scripts generated from css.
   --config <path>       A path to configuration files.
   --exclude <path ...>  Paths or patterns to be excluded.
   --noMangle            Keep the original name for debugging.